simoncarrignon/ccs18/speakers.md

 He is also a member of the Center for the Sciences of Complexity (C3) and coordinator of the 4E Cognition Group.

-He is interested in the dynamics of ritual practice, especially in the role of extreme rituals in the emergence of cognitive modernity (e.g. Froese et al. 2013; Woodward et al. 2015) and in the role of community ritual as a driver of early sociocultural complexity (e.g. Froese et al. 2014).”
+He is interested in the dynamics of ritual practice, especially in the role of extreme rituals in the emergence of cognitive modernity (e.g. Froese et al. 2013; Woodward et al. 2015) and in the role of community ritual as a driver of early sociocultural complexity (e.g. Froese et al. 2014).

     - Froese, T., Woodward, A., & Ikegami, T. (2013).
 Turing instabilities in biology, culture, and consciousness?
-On the enactive origins of symbolic material culture.
-Adaptive Behavior, 21(3), 199-214.
+On the enactive origins of symbolic material culture. *Adaptive Behavior*, 21(3), 199-214.
     - Woodward, A., Froese, T., & Ikegami, T. (2015).
-Neural coordination can be enhanced by occasional interruption of normal firing patterns: A self-optimizing spiking neural network model.
-Neural Networks, 62, 39-46
+Neural coordination can be enhanced by occasional interruption of normal firing patterns: A self-optimizing spiking neural network model. *Neural Networks*, 62, 39-46
     - Froese, T., Gershenson, C., & Manzanilla, L. R. (2014).
 Can government be self-organized?
-A mathematical model of the collective social organization of ancient Teotihuacan, Central Mexico.
-Plos One, 9(10), e109966. doi:10.1371/journal.pone.0109966
+A mathematical model of the collective social organization of ancient Teotihuacan, Central Mexico. *Plos One*, 9(10), e109966. doi:10.1371/journal.pone.0109966
-{:style=" font-size: 80%;line-height: 95%;"}
+{:style=" font-size: 70%;line-height: 95%;"}

 webpage: [froese.wordpress.com](https://froese.wordpress.com/)